sudishrestha/odoo-translation/README.md

 # odoo-translation
-Translation files for odoo
-Nepali translation for odoo
+- Nepali translation for odoo
 # To import
 1) Login with administration account
 2) Go to settings